ibm-cloud-docs/containers/ts-lb-app.md

     Look for the following error messages.

 Clusters with one node must use services of type NodePort :   To use the NLB service, you must have a standard cluster with at least two worker nodes.

 No cloud provider IPs are available to fulfill the NLB service request.
 Add a portable subnet to the cluster and try again.
-    :   This error message indicates that no portable public IP addresses remaining to be allocated to your NLB service.
+:   This error message indicates that no portable public IP addresses remain to be allocated to your NLB service.
 Refer to [Adding subnets to clusters](/docs/containers?topic=containers-subnets#subnets) to find information about how to request portable public IP addresses for your cluster.
 After portable public IP addresses are available to the cluster, the NLB service is automatically created.

 Requested cloud provider IP `<cloud-provider-ip>` is not available.
 The following cloud provider IPs are available: `<available-cloud-provider-ips>`
 :   You defined a portable public IP address for your load balancer YAML by using the `loadBalancerIP` section, but this portable public IP address is not available in your portable public subnet.
-In the `loadBalancerIP` section your configuration script, remove the existing IP address and add one of the available portable public IP addresses.
+In the `loadBalancerIP` section of your configuration script, remove the existing IP address and add one of the available portable public IP addresses.
 You can also remove the `loadBalancerIP` section from your script so that an available portable public IP address can be allocated automatically.

 No available nodes for NLB services
 :   You don't have enough worker nodes to deploy an NLB service.
 One reason might be that you deployed a standard cluster with more than one worker node, but the provisioning of the worker nodes failed.
     1. List available worker nodes by running `kubectl get nodes`.
     2. If at least two available worker nodes are found, list the worker node details by running `ibmcloud ks worker get --cluster <cluster_name_or_ID> --worker <worker_ID>`.
     3. Make sure that the public and private VLAN IDs for the worker nodes that were returned by the `kubectl get nodes` and the `ibmcloud ks worker get` commands match.

 5. If you use a custom domain to connect to your NLB service, make sure that your custom domain is mapped to the public IP address of your NLB service.
     1. Find the public IP address of your NLB service.